-According to SA Health data, the rate of immunisation of Aboriginal and Torres Strait Islander correlates with the most recent data available for CAHML overall.
-The Aboriginal childhood Charles Sturt LGA, where the rate is only 55% of Aboriginal children fully immunised.
-The rate is comparable with that of metropolitan Adelaide in
+According to SA Health data, the rate of immunisation of Aboriginal and Torres Strait Islander children was 74% in metropolitan Adelaide, which correlates with the most recent data available for CAHML overall.
+The Aboriginal childhood immunisation rate is most concerning in the Charles Sturt LGA, where the rate is only 55% of Aboriginal children fully immunised.
+The rate is comparable with that of metropolitan Adelaide in the following regions: